loyjoy/welcome/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 ## Instant win
 A raffle with instant winner drawing.
 Build suspense and let customers know if they have won immediately.

+## Language selection
+If multiple languages are available in the chatbot, customers can choose which language they prefer

 ## Last name
 Ask for last name and store in CRM.

 ## List process instances
 If you allow customers to go through the same experience several times, here they can manage all the stored information and change it.

+## Live chat
+Start a live chat with your customers.

 ## Loyalty points
 Add a loyalty program to your chat experiences.
 Customers can receive loyalty points for any action in the chat or in external applications (through API).